Khushipatel3/BiteBuzz/Readme.md

-# 🍔 BiteBuzz – Food Delivery App UI/UX
+# 🍔 BiteBuzz – Food Delivery App UI

 **BiteBuzz** is a colorful, user-friendly food delivery app UI crafted to simplify the food ordering experience.
 Designed with a focus on clarity, smooth navigation, and visual appeal, it caters to modern users who value speed, simplicity, and style.